Mystery

 Ira Clyde

-501st Parachute Infantry
+501st

-Regiment, 101st Airborne Division
+Parachute Infantry Regiment, 101st Airborne Division

-Clyde Grube,
+Clyde

-of very few who remained after the end of hostilities.
+one of very few who remained after the end of hostilities.
 Training as an Architect

 after the war he lived and worked for many years in and around Newbury before

 retiring to Basingstoke.
-A stalwart of the Parachute Regimental Association
+A stalwart of the Parachute Regimental Association he

-endeared him to many.
+to many.

-attempted to join the Air Corps but was rejected by the recruiting officer.
+to join the Air Corps but was rejected by the recruiting officer.
+A few days later,

-A few days later, having heard about the new Parachute force being assembled
+having heard about the new Parachute force being assembled he applied and was

-he applied and was accepted immediately.
-In October 1942 Clyde took the train
+accepted immediately.
+In October 1942 Clyde took the train to Camp Toccoa, Georgia

-to Camp Toccoa, Georgia and on arrival he and the other young recruits were
+and on arrival he and the other young recruits were immediately ordered to run

-immediately ordered to run up the infamous Currahee mountain.
-It would be the
+up the infamous Currahee mountain.
+It would be the first of hundreds of such runs

-first of hundreds of such runs over the next few months as part of the creation
+over the next few months as part of the creation of the new 501st parachute Infantry

-of the new 501st parachute Infantry Regiment led by the tough Colonel Howard
+Regiment led by the tough Colonel Howard 'Jumpy' Johnson.

 Running seemed to form the greater part of the training schedule at Toccoa and this was meat and drink to the young Clyde Grube.
 Each day, 'D' 'E' or 'F' Company would take turns to lead the Battalion run.
 The commander of 'D' Company - the self styled 'Running Dogs' - was one Captain Jones.
 Jones hated having to follow any other company and on one such run pulled his men out of line and began to overtake the lead company.
 As he drew level with the front -runners he found himself alongside none other than Colonel Johnson.
 The Colonel glared at Jones and immediately ordered him to get back in line.
 Reluctantly the Captain backed off and drew back behind the lead pack, saying in a loud voice to his men 'Not outrun men, just outranked!'

-Having successfully
+Having

-passed the basic training course, the regiment went on to Fort Benning Georgia
+successfully passed the basic training course, the regiment went on to Fort Benning

-local Home Guard units acting as 'enemy'.
+with local Home Guard units acting as 'enemy'.

 Flying from Merryfield airfield in Somerset he parachuted into Normandy in the